hstreamdb/docs/docs/zh/reference/cli.md

 ### View

-View is a projection of specified data from streams.
+The view is a projection of specified data from streams.
 For example,

 ```sql
 CREATE VIEW v_demo AS SELECT SUM(a) FROM demo GROUP BY a;